disharoy/disharoy.github.io/source/_posts/coin-visible.md

   - Interaction Design
   - UI/UX
 ---
-As an exercise in Design Strategy and Innovation, I developed a hypothetical brand strategy for an existing startup - **[Coin. ](https://onlycoin.com/)**At this time, Coin was essentially a card that could replace all other cards in your wallet.
+As an exercise in Design Strategy and Innovation, I developed a hypothetical brand strategy for an existing startup - \*\*[Coin. ](https://onlycoin.com/)\*\*At this time, Coin was essentially a card that could replace all other cards in your wallet.
 Over 4 weeks, my team worked on extending Coin's brand strategy[ ](https://onlycoin.com/)into a scalable venture using a combination of entrepreneurial and design thinking.The final result is Coin Visible - a financial service that taps into an uncatered market of freelancers.

+<iframe src="https://player.vimeo.com/video/217838642" width="640" height="427" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+<p><a href="https://vimeo.com/217838642">Coin</a> from <a href="https://vimeo.com/user6601192">disha roy</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 ![null](/public/images/01Coin.png)

 Product Generations : A step-by-step generational plan shows how the product portfolio expands over time.
 The introduction of each stage is thoughtfully planned to build upon previous products, adapt to changes in the future marketplace and make use of the resource of users acquired in the growth.

 ![null](/public/images/02Coin.gif)